shoobyban/sshman/README.md

 - [ ] More backend (currently .ssh/.sshman configuration file)
 - [ ] Adding using password auth
 - [ ] Text UI
+- [ ] State handling

+### State Handling TODO
+I've been using the systems for a while and I've noticed that the current version gets out of sync quite easy.

+The idea is to have 3 states: the host's read state (current files on host), the "stable" state (that's in theory we have in config) and a "staging" state (that we are clicking together).

+In theory stable and staging will make sense on bigger systems, so we could just have two states.

+I'm planning to have a Refresh (read state) and a Publish button / command.

 ## Mentions